Constructing Effective Customer Feedback Systems -- A Design Science Study Leveraging Blockchain Technology

 \subsubsection{Values}

-The top six mentioned values are Anonymity (17), Transparency (16), Openness (11), Safety (11), Physical Human Interactions (10), and Simplicity (10) (Table 4 of the Supplementary Material lists all mentioned values).
-The mentioning of anonymity and transparency are positively biased by the interview guide (Table 1 and 2 of the Supplementary Material) by surveying participants about the importance of those values.
-Openness, Safety, Physical Human interactions, and Simplicity have been brought to the discussion by the experts.
-In particular, the value of physical human interactions is considered as important to facilitate a successful feedback process as it enables the exchange of informal feedback: It facilitates the recognition of gestures and the exchange of spontaneous and unsolicited feedback.
-This is expressed by an employee as: "If an IT system really supports me in my work, in my human existence, then I very, very much agree [to utilize it].
-If, as a person, I adapt again and even more to a system in order to give feedback and that separates me from my customers, the project or idea generators, then I am not in favor of it."
+The top six mentioned values are Anonymity (17), Transparency (16), Openness (11), Safety (11), Real-world Human Interactions (10), and Simplicity (10) (Table 7 of the Supplementary Material lists all mentioned values).
+The mentioning of anonymity and transparency are positively biased by the interview guide (Table 3 and 4 of the Supplementary Material) by surveying participants about the importance of those values.
+Openness, Safety, Real-world Human interactions, and Simplicity have been brought to the discussion by the experts.
+In particular, the value of real-world human interactions is considered as important to facilitate a successful feedback process as it enables the exchange of informal feedback: It facilitates the recognition of gestures and the exchange of spontaneous and unsolicited feedback.

-\subsubsection{Best practice mechanisms}
+\subsubsection{Best Practice Mechanisms}

-It is mentioned $16$ times that the libraries follow best-practices ("status quo: best practices", Table \ref{tab:codes}).
-These can be summarized to: i) A web-based feedback wall in the form of a pin-board is utilized where users can quickly post around the clock unsolicited feedback.
+Six best practice mechanisms that the library has established have been identified (Section 1.5.1 of the Supplementary Material).
+The two that are integrated in the software artifact of this workd: i) A web-based feedback wall in the form of a pin-board is utilized where users can quickly post around the clock unsolicited feedback.